The Learning Centre:

 #5: Think before you buy.

-Just because it bears repeating: contemplate whether the money you’re about to spend would be better invested in something else (such as an emergency fund or your child’s education).
-Even if you’re charging fringe purchases of $50 to $100 a month to your credit card on stuff you don’t really need, that could be money that is gaining compound interest in the right investment, instead of money that you’re flushing away to interest payments.
+It bears repeating: before you make a purchase, think about whether the money would be better used elsewhere (such as an emergency fund or your child’s education).
+Even if you’re charging fringe purchases of $50 to $100 a month to your credit card on stuff you don’t really need, that money could be gaining compound interest in the right investment, instead of increasing your card’s interest payments.

 #6: Lower your credit limit.